 [Author’s Note: This is Part 2 in a six-part series on functional-mobility self-assessment and restoration for runners.
-Check out Part 1, an introduction to the series and a discussion of hip mobility, Part 3 on the foot and ankle, and Part 4 on knee mobility, Part 5 on trunk extension, and Part 6 on hip abduction and rotation mobility. ]
+Check out Part 1, an introduction to the series and a discussion of hip mobility, Part 3 on foot and ankle mobility, Part 4 on knee mobility, Part 5 on trunk extension, and Part 6 on hip abduction and rotation mobility. ]

 Last month, I introduced the concept of performance mobility.
 To reiterate, there are certain fundamental motions required for healthy, efficient running.
 These motions are related to the hips, trunk (spine and chest), knees, and ankles.
 The purpose and utility of performance mobility are to provide runners with a way to self-assess their motion and, if need be, improve and restore it.
 Moreover (and perhaps most useful), if the motion is full and normal, there is no need to stretch any more!